Professor Robert Bordone

 Faculty Assistant to Prof. Bob Bordone

 Tracy Blanchard is a certified Non-Violent Communication™ (NVC) mediator, as well as a Massachusetts state-certified mediator.
-She is a member of the Harvard Mediation Program, where she also serves on the Training Corps.
+She is a member of the Harvard Mediation Program, where she served on the Training Corps and as Liaison in Malden District Court.
 Tracy has studied Spiritual Direction at Boston College School of Theology and is currently attending Andover Newton Theological School for a Certificate in Spiritual and Pastoral Care.

-Tracy brings to HNMCP over a decade of project and event management and communications experience at Harvard University, having served in positions at the Radcliffe Institute for Advanced Study, the Kennedy School of Government, and the Carpenter Center for the Visual Arts.
+Tracy has fourteen years of experience at Harvard University, in administration, event management and communications.
+Prior to joining HNMCP, Tracy served in positions at the Radcliffe Institute for Advanced Study, the Kennedy School of Government, and the Carpenter Center for the Visual Arts.
 Before coming to Harvard she worked in special sales and marketing for the Globe Pequot Press and Little, Brown, & Company.

 Program Manager, Harvard Mediation Program